stewartvarner/dream-lab-blog/README.md

 ## Setting Up Your Project in GitHub Codespaces

->Typically coders using GitHub use their favorite text editor like [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom-editor.cc/), or [Visual Studio Code](https://code.visualstudio.com/), and then use a graphical user interface (GUI) like [GitHub Desktop](https://github.com/apps/desktop) or their command-line interface (CLI) like Terminal to push and pull changes to their project.
+>Typically coders using GitHub use their favorite text editor like [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom-editor.cc/), or [Visual Studio Code](https://code.visualstudio.com/), and then use a graphical user interface (GUI) like [GitHub Desktop](https://github.com/apps/desktop) or their command-line interface (CLI) like **Terminal** to push and pull changes to their project.
 GitHub created Codespaces to allow you to do both of those things right in the browser without having to download software applications (so you can do all of this on your iPad if you want!)

 1. On your repository's homepage, click the green "Code" button and switch from the "Local" to the "Codespaces" tab.
 Then click the green "Create codespace on main" button.
 2. This will open up a new tab in your browser and will take some time, so be patient with it.
 [NOTE: As of authoring this document, GitHub provides 60 free hours of Codespaces every month]
-3. You should see the Explorer on the left (this helps you see folder hierarchy), the Editor on the right (this is where you can edit the code), and the Terminal at the bottom (this is where we will provide instructions for building our project).
-The far left toolbar will let you switch between options: Explorer, Search, Source Control, Run and Debug, Extensions, and GitHub.
+3. You should see the **Explorer** on the left (this helps you see folder hierarchy), the **Editor** on the right (this is where you can edit the code), and the **Terminal** at the bottom (this is where we will provide instructions for building our project).
+The far left toolbar will let you switch between options: **Explorer**, Search, Source Control, Run and Debug, Extensions, and GitHub.
-4. In the Explorer, navigate to _data/metadata.js and double-click to open the file in the Editor space.
+4. In the **Explorer**, navigate to _data/metadata.js and double-click to open the file in the **Editor** space.
 Change the title, URL (https://username.github.io/repositoryname), description, and author data.
-5. In the Terminal, install dependencies (the needed files for this version of the project) by copying and pasting the code below and then pressing enter/return.
+5. In the **Terminal**, install dependencies (the needed files for this version of the project) by copying and pasting the code below and then pressing enter/return.
 ```
 npm install
 ```
-6. You should see new lines of text being generated in the Terminal.
+6. You should see new lines of text being generated in the **Terminal**.

 ## Editing Files in Your Project